dashstar462/Junior-Data-Analyst_Job-Market-Analysis/README.md

 # Junior Data Analyst: Job-Market-Analysis

-## A project aimed to analyze the Ukrainian job market for the requirements for Junior Data Analyst position
+## Project aimed to analyze the Ukrainian job market for the requirements for Junior Data Analyst position

 ## Introduction